 - Galantamine (Razadyne)

-- Phosphatidylserine (100 mg, 3 times per day), a substance that occurs naturally in the brain and shows promise in several studies.
+- Phosphatidylserine, a substance that occurs naturally in the brain and shows promise in several studies.
 This supplement may increase levels of brain chemicals involved with memory.
-Do not take phosphatidylserine if you are taking anticoagulants (blood thinners), and use caution when combining it with ginkgo for the same reason.
-There are great differences in quality among phosphatidylserine supplements.
+DO NOT take phosphatidylserine if you are taking anticoagulants (blood thinners), and use caution when combining it with ginkgo for the same reason.
+Quality among phosphatidylserine supplements differs.
 More expensive brands tend to be better than cheaper brands.
-Phosphatidylserine can interact with some medications, including those typically used to treat Alzheimer's disease.
+Phosphatidylserine can interact with some medications, including those typically used to treat Alzheimer disease, glaucoma and other conditions.
 Talk to your doctor.

-- B Vitamins: biotin (300 mcg); B1 (50 to 100 mg), B2 (50 mg), B6 (50 to 100 mg), B12 (100 to 1,000 mcg), folic acid (400 to 1,000 mcg).
+- B Vitamins.
+Biotin, B1, B2, B6, B12, folic acid.
 These vitamins facilitate the making of several neurotransmitters (chemical messengers) necessary for proper brain function.
-No scientific evidence shows a direct benefit, but B12 and folic acid lower the levels of an amino acid in the blood that is often elevated in Alzheimer's patients.
+No scientific evidence shows a direct benefit, but B12 and folic acid lower the levels of an amino acid in the blood that is often elevated in Alzheimer patients.
 Injections of B12 may have the best results.

-- Zinc (30 to 40 mg per day) is often deficient in elderly people, and correcting real deficiencies may help improve memory.
+- Zinc is often deficient in elderly people, and correcting real deficiencies may help improve memory.
 Excessive amounts of zinc may suppress the immune system and throw off the balance of certain minerals in the body.

 - Melatonin.
-Studies suggest that melatonin, particularly when combined with physical exercise, protects against behavioral and psychological symptoms of dementia, including anxiety, a lack of exploration, and emotionally.
+Studies suggest that melatonin, particularly when combined with physical exercise, protects against behavioral and psychological symptoms of dementia, including anxiety, a lack of exploration, and depression.
 It also protects the brain against cognitive impairment and oxidative stress.
 Melatonin interacts with several medications.
 Speak with your physician.

-- Ginkgo (Ginkgo biloba) shows the best evidence for treating early Alzheimer's disease and vascular dementia.
-It may be taken in a standardized extract of 40 - 50 mg, 3 times per day.
+- Ginkgo (Ginkgo biloba) shows the best evidence for treating early Alzheimer disease and vascular dementia.
 If you are taking blood-thinning medication, or have a history of seizures, use ginkgo only under the supervision of your doctor.

-- Huperzine A, a chemical made from the plant Huperzia serrata, may improve memory in both vascular and Alzheimer's dementia, according to several studies in China.
+- Huperzine A, a chemical made from the plant Huperzia serrata, may improve memory in both vascular and Alzheimer dementia, according to several studies in China.
 However, more studies are needed to know for sure.
-The usual dose is 200 mcg, twice a day.
-Do not take huperzine A if you have liver disease, epilepsy, asthma or lung issues, ulcers or problems with the urinary tract, or if you are about to have anesthesia.
+DO NOT take huperzine A if you have liver disease, epilepsy, asthma or lung issues, ulcers or problems with the urinary tract, or if you are about to have anesthesia.
 Huperzine can potentially interact with several medications.
 Speak with your physician.

-- Lemon balm (Melissa officinalis): One study showed that this herb helped improve cognitive function in people with mild-to-moderate Alzheimer's.
-The dose used was 60 drops per day.
+- Lemon balm (Melissa officinalis).
+One study showed that 60 drops of this herb daily helped improve cognitive function in people with mild-to-moderate Alzheimer disease.
 Lemon balm can interact with sedative medications.

 - Bacopa (Bacopa monnieri) leaf extract, called Brahmi, is used in Ayurvedic or Indian medicine to improve brain function and learning.
 However, no scientific studies have investigated how bacopa might affect symptoms of dementia.
 One study found that taking 300 mg of bacopa per day for 12 weeks seemed to improve cognition in healthy people.
 Bacopa can potentially decrease heart and lung function, as well as slow the heart rate and potentially lead to gastrointestinal congestion.
 Speak with your physician.

-- Lavender may be effective in terms of alleviating agitation associated with dementia.
+- Smelling lavender may be effective in terms of alleviating agitation associated with dementia.
 Lavender is not used internally, but rather as an aromatherapy agent.

 What Causes It?

 Dementia usually occurs in elderly people, although it is not considered a normal effect of aging.
-Some kinds of vascular dementia may be mistaken for Alzheimer’s disease, and the two often occur together.
+Some kinds of vascular dementia may be mistaken for Alzheimer disease, and the two often occur together.